prismicio-community/slice-machine-starter-nuxt/README.md

 $ yarn prismic sm --add-storybook
 ```

 This should create a simple Storybook inside your project.
-Bear in mind though that this one is still quite basic, feel free to go fancy by adding [addons](https://storybook.js.org/addons) and more!
-Here's an example of a more elaborated Storybook documentation of a slice library for inspiration: [sms-hoy-storybook.netlify.app](https://sms-hoy-storybook.netlify.app)
+Bear in mind though that this one is still quite basic, feel free to go fancy by adding [addons](https://storybook.js.org/addons) and more! (although you might want to [stick with version `5.x.x`](https://github.com/prismicio-community/slice-library-starter-nuxt/issues/2#issuecomment-721650137) of those addons because Slice Machine installs version `2.2.2` of `@nuxtjs/storybook` to prevent some issues) Here's an example of a more elaborated Storybook documentation of a slice library for inspiration: [sms-hoy-storybook.netlify.app](https://sms-hoy-storybook.netlify.app)

 > ⚠ Storybook is known for being quite picky with its dependencies.
 If you experience a blank page when running it with a lot of errors in the browser console try deleting your lock file and installing dependencies again, should fix the issue.